Largest Regional Transit Authority in Massachusetts

 Operating expenses must come from grants, state and local funding and farebox revenue.
 Operating expenses covers salaries, benefits, advertising and marketing expenses and other cash needs.

-The Administrator is appointed by the PVTA Advisory Board.
-The Advisory Board consists of:
+The Administrator is appointed by the Advisory Board which consists of:

-The Mayor or City or Town Manager of each city
+a.)
+The Mayor or City or Town Manager of each city.

 b.)
 The Chair of the Board of Selectmen of each town having such board, or the Town Manager or Town Administrator of each town.